EMPLOYMENT LAW NEWS

 An overview of Los Angeles County’s updated minimum wage rates and the process that determines those rates for LA County employers.

-For minimum wage rates in the City of LA, click here.
+For minimum wage rates in the City of Los Angeles, click here.

 A Brief Background of LA County’s Minimum Wage Rates